 I like working in an office full of like-minded, driven people.
 Everyone on the sales team wants to be successful and “get wins.”
 It’s always a team effort to win as much as we can and work together to find the best ways to do that.
 Everyone I work with has been easy to talk to and I’m always learning more just from our daily conversations.

 I competed in the Olympic Trials in 2016 for Track and Field as a long jumper.
 At one point in college, my jump was tied for the best in the world for about a day.
 Long jump was my most successful event, but I also got to compete locally in sprints, high jump, and a few relays.
 I love track and watch it any chance I get, especially this past year with the Tokyo Olympics.

-To see our current employment opportunities and apply to join our team, click here.
+To see our current employment opportunities and apply to join our team, check out our careers.